William Sherwell or Sherrill, born in Devon, England abt

 settlers.
 This findalso

-brought their fist problem.
+brought their first problem.
 The Indians

 werent anxious to give up their hunting pastures nor did they want the